Super 30 Movie Review: Hrithik Roshan Gets His Formula Right When It Comes To Inspiring Us!

 In the beginning, the actor's Bihari accent does distract you for a while.
 But as time passes by, you slowly immerse yourself into Anand Kumar's world and things like this become secondary.

-Mrunal Thakur is a pleasing sight, but hardly gets scope to perform because of limited screen time.
+Mrunal Thakur is a pleasing sight, but hardly gets a scope to perform because of limited screen time.

 Abhijit Shrivastava, Nandish Singh and Virendra Saxena play their parts effectively in the film.
 Vijay Varma leaves an impression with his brief appearance.

-While Amit Sadh gets a clapworthy scene (Sorry, no spoilers here!), his character in the film looks more like a convenient plot device.
+While Amit Sadh gets a clap-worthy scene (Sorry, no spoilers here!), his character in the film looks more like a convenient plot device.
 Pankaj Tripathi is an absolute delight and leaves you plenty of reasons to laugh.

 Anay Goswamy's cinematography perfectly captures the mood of the film.
 At a runtime of around 2 hours and 40 minutes, Sreekar Prasad's editing could have been a bit more tauter.

 Speaking about the music, while the songs flow with the narrative, barring Jugaraafiya and Niyam Ho, none of them linger for long.
-'Shiksha' which is used as a background song at places leaves you with goosebumps.
+'Shiksha' which is used as a background song, at places, leaves you with goosebumps.

-Bruce Lee's had famously said, "Life is your teacher and you are in constant start of learning."
+Bruce Lee had famously said, "Life is your teacher and you are in constant start of learning."
 This thought crossed my mind when Hrithik's Anand Kumar tells his brother, "Aapatti se aavishkar ka janm hota hain", in one of the scenes.
 Despite its set of flaws, Hrithik Roshan's Super 30 still teaches you that every champion was once a contender who refused to give up.
 I am going with 3 stars.